 Fashion reflects the society and It has been influenced by wars, conquests, laws, religion, and the arts.
 Individual personalities have also had an impact on fashion.
 Ever Fashion follows a cycle, and Fashion cycle has no specific measurable time period.
 Some styles sustain for longer period or some die out soon and some styles come back years after it was declined.
 So we can say fashion changes with time and has always been evolving to fit the taste, lifestyle and demands of society.

 The fashion cycle is usually depicted as a bell- shaped curve encompassing five stages:- Introduction, Rise in popularity, Decline in popularity, and Rejection.
 Consumers are exposed very season to a multitudes of new styles created by designers or launched by big clothing brands.
 It is seem some styles are rejected immediately by the buyers on retail level, where as some styles are accepted for a time, as demonstrated by consumers purchasing and wearing them.With trend reports in new papers and fashion channels showing latest trends many women who consider themselves fashionable, or up to date with what’s new, go out each season to assess what's needed in order to keep her wardrobe relevant.
 Then designers also are constantly going back in time for inspiration.
 Each season a new version of the old era is tapped and we see a few small changes to looks that have all walked down the catwalks before.

-LENGTH OF THE CYLES OR FASHION MOVEMENTSFashion cycle has no specific measurable time period.
+Fashion cycle has no specific measurable time period.
 Ongoing motion of fashion in the fashion cycle is a movement.

 - Economic or social factors